-Equal apportionment plan.-If no apportionment plan is adopted, members of a controlled group must divide the amount in each taxable income bracket equally among themselves.
+Equal apportionment plan.
+If no apportionment plan is adopted, members of a controlled group must divide the amount in each taxable income bracket equally among themselves.
 For example, Controlled Group AB consists of Corporation A and Corporation B. They do not elect an apportionment plan.
-Therefore, Corporation A and Corporation B are entitled to \$25,000 (one-half of \$50,000) in the \$50,000 taxable income bracket on line 2a(1) and to \$12,500 (one-half of \$25,000) in the \$25,000 taxable income bracket on line 2a(2), and \$4,962,500 (one-half of \$9,925,000) in the \$9,925,000 taxable income bracket on line 2a(3)
+Therefore, each corporation is entitled to: \$25,000 (one-half of \$50,000) on line 2a(1); \$12,500 (one-half of \$25,000) on line 2a(2); and \$4,962,500 (one-half of \$9,925,000) on line 2a(3).

-Unequal apportionment plan.- Members of a controlled group may elect an unequal apportionment plan and divide the taxable income brackets as they wish.
+Unequal apportionment plan.
+Members of a controlled group may elect an unequal apportionment plan and divide the taxable income brackets as they want.
 There is no need for consistency among taxable income brackets.
-Any member of the controlled group may be entitled to all, some, or none of the taxable income bracket.
+Any member may be entitled to all, some, or none of the taxable income bracket.
 However, the total amount for all members of the controlled group cannot be more than the total amount in each taxable income bracket.